nginnever/ippm/README.md

 ippm packages are distributed with [IPFS](https://ipfs.io) which content addresses files via a DHT.
 More information on the libp2p network stack and IPFS content addressing can be found [here](https://github.com/ipfs/specs).
 Currently ippm uses a set of servers with @diasdavid [npm-registry mirror](https://github.com/diasdavid/npm-on-ipfs) to help seed the packages until a more robust system of distributed payment (filecoin) is implemented.

+For now this will require a running go-ipfs daemon to download packages.
+See the js-ipfs branch for full js implementation.

+*TODO: Work on routing blocks in js-ipfs*

-This is built with js-ipfs and no prior installation will be required to have a node boot up and access the network.
-Optionally I would like to build a switch to run js-ipfs-api to a local go-ipfs node.
+//This is built with js-ipfs and no prior installation will be required to have a node boot up and access the network. //Optionally I would like to build a switch to run js-ipfs-api to a local go-ipfs node.

 #### Ethereum